i Statutory provisions and public enforcers

 III ANTITRUST: RESTRICTIVE AGREEMENTS AND DOMINANCE

-Section 10 of the CA mirrors Article 101 TFEU and Article 53 of the EEA Agreement.
-Moreover, Section 11 of the CA mirrors Article 102 TFEU and Article 54 of the EEA Agreement.
-Thus, Section 11 CA prohibits a company's unilateral abuse of a dominant position.4 Judgments of the EUCJ and the EFTA Court are directly relevant legal sources in the interpretation and application of the provisions.
+Section 10 of the CA mirrors Article 101 TFEU and Article 53 EEA Agreement.
+Moreover, Section 11 of the CA mirrors Article 102 TFEU and Article 54 EEA Agreement.
+Thus, Section 11 CA prohibits a company's unilateral abuse of a dominant position.2 Judgments of the EUCJ and the EFTA Court are directly relevant legal sources in the interpretation and application of the provisions.

 Regarding public enforcement tools, the CA includes the possibility of commitment decisions mirroring that of Regulation 1/2003 in the EU.

 Four (ongoing or decided) cases merit mention.